aiplanethub/pre-work-python/variables-data-types-and-operators/865-Variables, Data Types and Operators.md

 ## Comments in Python

-* When writing code in Python, it’s important to make sure that your code can be easily understood by others, say by your friend who wants to see your code.
+* When writing code in Python, it's essential to ensure that your code can be easily understood by others, say by your friend who wants to see your code.
 * Python ignores everything after the hash mark and up to the end of the line.
 You can insert them anywhere in your code!
 * A shortcut for adding comments is by using CTRL + /